 Today's biggest communities reach across multiple websites and accounts - each with a separate username and password registry.
 We're no different, so depending on what you want to do, join as follows:

 - To join the forums and post questions and answers, please register here

-- To join the main site, please register here to get a smoother experience when downloading (auto-fill of forms) and get Documentation editing rights.
+- To edit the documentation wiki and/or to get a smoother experience when downloading (auto-fill of forms) register here.

 - To comment on our blog, you need a disqus account.